Sign In Register

 Is The Highlands a Good Place to Live?

-Based on current data, The Highlands receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, a low poverty rate, high health insurance coverage, strong internet connectivity.
+Based on current data, The Highlands receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low crime rates, abundant sunshine, a low poverty rate.
 Areas to be aware of include above-average unemployment, high obesity rates.
-The Highlands stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+The Highlands offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs